AqwamCreates/DataPredict/docs/API/Models/LevenbergMarquardtRegression.md

 * maximumNumberOfIterations: How many times should the model needed to be trained.

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

+* lambda: Controls how much it should "memorize" the data.
+The lower the value, the more it "memorize" instead of "generalize".

 #### Returns: